 Utilizing a DBT Therapist

 Targets and goals are often discussed in DBT.
 For anyone with an addiction, it’s important to know that you’re not currently living your best life.
 In DBT, you’ll dig deeper and discuss what you want your future life to be like.
 By setting clear targets, it’ll be easier for you and your therapist to gauge your progress.
 DBT is not simply a “stop your addiction” program.
 It goes beyond that.
-Your therapist will not only help you with your addiction, but they will also guide you as you work toward the life you’ve always wanted to live, one step at a time.
+Your counselor and skills group will not only help you with your addiction, but they will also guide you as you work toward the life you’ve always wanted to live, one step at a time.

 Approaching Treatment Differently

-While other treatments can take up days and weeks of your time, DBT only takes a couple hours a week.
+While other treatments can take up days and weeks of your time, DBT skills training only takes a couple of hours a week.
 It’s important for you to be able to apply the changes you’re learning, whether at home, work, school, or anywhere else.
 DBT was designed with the individual in mind, knowing that if you’re going through recovery, it’s important for you to be able to see the progress you’re making along the way.

 In whole, DBT is about understanding that your best days are ahead of you.